organicmaps/organicmaps.github.io/content/faq/general-02-team.md

 ---
-title: "F.A.Q. - General questions"
+title: Who is working on the project?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies:
   faq: ["General"]

 extra:
-  question: Who is working on the project?
   order: 20
 ---